GaloisInc/crucible/crux-llvm/tests/abduction/Issues.md

 3. cvc5 emits the following parse error which we need to ask the developers about: "Overloaded constants must be type cast".
 For example, `/smtFiles8bitCvc5/test-andex-8-abd.smt2`. (cvc5 developer fix is ready to be merged)
 4. (Potential) Issues:
     * Pretty printing abducts in C syntax?
-    * We ask the abduction tactic for `n` abducts and it either passes or fails, it doesnt have a mode where it can give abducts incrementally.
-Add one.
-    * How much does what4 rewrite the initial problem, and what does that do to abducts?
-    * 8-bits: LLVM pads 8-bit integers to 32, so sometimes we don't get the results we expect.
-We'll reason mostly with 32-bit integers and not focus on this issue much.
     * LLVM icmp returns a bool which crux/crucible turns into a 1 bit BV and then pads it using an ITE.
 If this is done automatically, perhaps we would benefit from replacing this whole thing by a much simpler translation of this construct, one that avoids all the (potentially) unnecessary padding and ITEs.

 ### File Structure